jbond21/us-fsm-ce-fis-bob-a-thon/labs/LAB1_PR_REVIEW.md

 ## Part 3 - Create a custom mode for writing Jenkinsfile stages with Bob integration

-Before you start writing stages that call Bob, you need a mode that understands both Jenkins pipeline DSL and Bob integration patterns.
+Before you start writing stages that call Bob, let's create a mode that understands both Jenkins pipeline DSL and Bob integration patterns.
 Start a new task and switch to the built-in Mode Writer mode.
 Paste this prompt:

 ```
 Write me a custom mode for creating Jenkins pipeline stages that integrate Bob.
 This mode is a specialist in Jenkins Declarative Pipeline DSL + Bob CLI integration patterns.